Tea price spike brews Argentina inflation fears

-BUENOS AIRES (Reuters) - Yerba mate tea sipped through a metal straw is as Argentine as steak or tango, so a surge in prices for the nation’s favorite hot drink is proving worrisome for President Cristina Fernandez.
+BUENOS AIRES, April 26 (Reuters) - Yerba mate tea sipped through a metal straw is as Argentine as steak or tango, so a surge in prices for the nation’s favorite hot drink is proving worrisome for President Cristina Fernandez.

 Inflation in Latin America’s No. 3 economy is already running at up to 25 percent per year, according to independent economists, one of the highest rates in the world.